Un gallo con muchos huevos: Plot

-The crew go on a trip to a forest where Don Poncho tells a story of his last boxing match: he fought and lost to a fast-moving rooster, revealed to be a duck in disguise, which caused El Padrino to lose his bet money and forced Poncho to retire, humiliated.
+The crew goes on a trip to a forest where Don Poncho tells a story of his last boxing match: he fought and lost to a fast-moving rooster, revealed to be a duck in disguise, which caused El Padrino to lose his bet money and forced Poncho to retire, humiliated.
 This takes the crew to a duck pond where Don Poncho has Toto enter a "fight", which turns out to be a rapping contest with Snoop Duck.
 However, after losing this match, Poncho requests that Toto actually fight a duck, attracting the attention of Patín Patán.
 In the fight with a karate duck, Toto dodges and thinks he defeats him at first, but the duck punches Toto, throwing him into the air, and he lands unconscious.

 Later, as Toto regains consciousness, Patín Patán, a duck egg, shows up and reveals that Don Poncho's duck opponent was his dad, who retired and "explored" a crocodile's stomach.
 Eventually, seeing Toto's low strength, Patín Patán agrees to train him.

 Back at the "Granjas", the discouraged Toto has a conversation with Tocino when Patín Patán encourages Toto with hype.
 Two days later, Toto begins his training with Patín and shows improvement in his fighting skills.
 That afternoon, Patán tells Toto that he needs to learn non-fighting moves, which include swimming, running, and flying, with training taking during place the following days.
 Burnt out, Toto rests and his friends show concern.
 The next morning, Don Poncho teaches him his "signature move" which involves crowing before delivering a knock-out punch.
 Training resumes and Toto improves in the non-fighting area overtime as well.
 Meanwhile, Abuelita receives a notice from her grandson about the upcoming rooster fight which she doesn't remember agreeing to.